bjkawecki/Django-App-Starter-Template/README.md

 ## How to get started

-Build the docker containers with:
+Build the docker containers:

 ```
 $ docker-compose -f docker-compose.dev.yaml build
 ```

-Install the node modules with:
+Install the node modules:

 ```
 $ npm install
 ```

-Start the docker containers in the background with:
+Start the docker containers in the background:

 ```
 $ docker-compose -f docker-compose.dev.yaml up -d
 ```

-Update your Tailwind css file with:
+Update your Tailwind css file:

 ```
 $ npx tailwindcss -i ./static/css/input.css -o ./static/css/output.css --watch
 ```

 See your developtment server at `http://0.0.0.0:8000/`.
-You can hook into the django container with:
+You can hook into the django container:

 ```
 $ docker exec -it django_starter_web bash